CachyOS/website/src/content/post/2408-august-release.md

 **Features:**

 - chwd: NVIDIA now uses the open module as default for supported cards
-- Desktop: Added Cosmic Desktop Environment to the installation options
+- Desktop: Added COSMIC Desktop Environment to the installation options
 - NVIDIA: Latest 560 Beta driver is now the default; egl-wayland patched to fix crashes in Firefox and other applications
 - mirrors: CDN77 sponsored CachyOS with Object Storage featuring a worldwide cache, significantly improving connection speeds for users
 - mirrors: CachyOS now provides its own Arch Linux mirror to avoid syncing issues, set as default during installation along with fallback mirrors